Structure-wide dark matter density depletion induced by local degeneracies: The outer core and its core density-radius relation

-Intuitively, the outer core appears because of the sudden drops of the density right outside the inner core, making the right-hand side of Eq.\,\eqref{eq:Hydro-equil} very small and allowing the pressure to vary slowly for a large range.
-The density profile of the outer core and beyond is in a region where DM has a Maxwell-Boltzmann distribution and $J_{\nicefrac{3}{2}}^{\textsc{f}}(\Delta)\simeq \frac{\sqrt{\pi}}{2}e^\Delta$.
+The density profile of the outer core and beyond is in a region where DM has a classical Maxwell-Boltzmann distribution and $J_{\nicefrac{3}{2}}^{\textsc{f}}(\Delta)\simeq \frac{\sqrt{\pi}}{2}e^\Delta$.
 It implies that the outer core radius should behave like a King's radius such that it is correlated with the outer core density.
-This can be clearly seen with the solution to Eq.\,\eqref{eq:Delta-differential} in the outer core region, which reads,
+This can be clearly seen with the solution to Eq.~\eqref{eq:Delta-differential} in the outer core region, which reads

 where the constants $\Delta_{\rm oc}$ and $B$ are determined by patching the outer solution with the inner solution.
 The second term decreases with $z$ quickly and can be ignored.
 The outer core radius $r_{\rm oc}$ can be estimated by the location at which the third term becomes unity, that is, $z_{\rm oc}\propto\exp(-\Delta_{\rm oc}/2)$ and thus $\frac{r_{\rm oc}}{r_*}\propto \frac{1}{\sqrt{\rho_{\rm oc}}}$.